Johnny Rogers (rugby): Club career

 Johnny Rogers made his début for Bridgend RFC aged-14 as a late-replacement wing selected by Ben Gronow c.
-1906, later playing Scrum-half alongside fly-half Clem Lewis initially at Bridgend RFC, and then at Cardiff RFC, he swapped codes from the amateur rugby union to the professional rugby league, and joined Huddersfield on Saturday 1 March 1913 with a signing-on fee of £100 (based on increases in average earnings, this would be approximately £34,650 in 2014), he made his début and scored 3-tries, and a goal for Huddersfield in the 73–5 victory over Bramley at Fartown Ground, Huddersfield on Saturday 1 March 1913, he joined Wakefield Trinity on Friday 9 January 1925 with a transfer fee of £300 (based on increases in average earnings, this would be approximately £47,460 in 2014), he made his début for Wakefield Trinity during January 1925, he appears to have scored no drop-goals (or field-goals as they are currently known in Australasia), but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.
-In addition, prior to the 1949–50 season, the archaic field-goal was also still a valid means of scoring points.
+1906, later playing Scrum-half alongside fly-half Clem Lewis initially at Bridgend RFC, and then at Cardiff RFC, he swapped codes from the amateur rugby union to the professional rugby league, and joined Huddersfield on Saturday 1 March 1913 with a signing-on fee of £100 (based on increases in average earnings, this would be approximately £34,650 in 2014), he made his début and scored three tries, and a goal for Huddersfield in the 73–5 victory over Bramley at Fartown Ground, Huddersfield on Saturday 1 March 1913, he joined Wakefield Trinity on Friday 9 January 1925 with a transfer fee of £300 (based on increases in average earnings, this would be approximately £47,460 in 2014), he made his début for Wakefield Trinity during January 1925.